 A field advance is, in essence, a loan from University of Washington general funds made to an individual (the custodian) to provide a temporary source of funds for conducting official UW business that cannot be paid for using traditional methods (i.e. purchase orders, check requests, UW Travel/Procurement credit cards).

 The field advance may be for any amount of money as long as the department administrator or designee has authorized the request.
 A field advance cannot be issued for more than a six-month period.
 If funds are needed for a longer period, an additional advance may be requested near the end date of an outstanding advance.

 At the end of the activity for which the funds were requested, the custodian must reconcile the expenditures against the advance.
 Any amount that was not spent must be returned to the UW by check or money order.
 In turn, if the appropriate expenditures exceed the amount of the advance, the UW will reimburse the custodian by check, if allowed by him/her department.
-Records of each payment to research subjects via field advance MUST be kept and reported to the Financial Services Tax Desk at the end of each year, if applicable.
+Records of each payment to research subjects via field advance MUST be kept and reported to the AP Tax Desk at the end of each year, if applicable.
 (Please see the Tax Reporting and Withholding section above for more information).

 Go directly to the Field Advances page

 Payments to Foreign Nationals for Research Subject Work

 Due to tax withholding requirements, research subject payments to foreign nationals may ONLY be paid via the Check Request process, noting the foreign country of residence on the check request form.Research subject payments to foreign nationals are automatically subject to 30% tax withholding.
 These payments will be captured and reported on IRS form 1042-S by the AP Tax Desk.
 More information can be found on the UW Global Operations Support web page.
 Note: Subject payments to foreign nationals are the ONLY subject payments allowable on a check request form.